Dermatographic urticaria

-Dermatographic urticaria is a skin disorder and one of the most common types of urticaria, affecting 2–5% of the population.
+Dermatographic urticaria, better known as skin writing, is a skin disorder and one of the most common types of urticaria, affecting 2–5% of the population.

 Signs and symptoms

 The condition manifests as an allergic-like reaction, causing a warm red wheal to appear on the skin.
 As it is often the result of scratches, involving contact with other materials, it can be confused with an allergic reaction, when in fact it is the act of being scratched that causes a wheal to appear.
 These wheals are a subset of urticaria (hives), and appear within minutes, in some cases accompanied by itching.
 The first outbreak of urticaria can lead to other reactions on body parts not directly stimulated, scraped, or scratched.

-In a normal case, the swelling will decrease without treatment within 15–30 minutes, but, in extreme cases, itchy red welts may last anywhere from a few hours to days.
+In a normal case, the swelling will decrease without treatment within 6–30 minutes, but, in extreme cases, itchy red welts may last anywhere from a few hours to days.
+In some cases, welts are accompanied with a painful burning sensation.
+This calls for more urgent treatment as the condition can impact on the patient's quality of life.

 Causes

 Symptoms are thought to be the result of histamine being released by mast cells on the surface of the skin.
 Despite the lack of antigens, histamine causes the skin to swell in affected areas.
-If the membrane that surrounds the mast cells is too weak it will easily and rapidly break down under physical pressure, which then causes an allergic-like reaction.
+If the membrane that surrounds the mast cells is too weak, it will easily and rapidly break down under physical pressure, which then causes an allergic-like reaction.

 Symptoms can be caused or induced by: